MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-configure-automatic-diagnostic-log-collection.md

 <!---view log collection status from Azure Stacck, we have now... the other is view collected logs within the Azure storage account,m so they can make sure logs got uploiaded--->

-If diagnostic log collection fails, verify the SAS URL is valid. call Microsoft CSS for help.
+If diagnostic log collection fails, verify the SAS URL is valid.
+If failure persists, or in the case of multiple failures, call Microsoft CSS for help.